vivlabs/instaclone/README.md

 # Instaclone

 Instaclone is a simple, configurable command-line tool to publish and then later re-install files or directories, using S3 or other services as a backing store, and keeping local caches to optimize re-installation speed for repeated installations.

-Goals:
+In particular, it helps fix a pain point with `npm install` and `npm shrinkwrap` slowness on build systems.

+## Goals

 - Support for publishing and installing large files and directory trees of many files.
 - Manage multiple immutable versions of each file/directory, where versions are determined explicitly or by SHA1 hash.
 - Local caching of items, so it's very fast to re-install a previously installed item (a symlink or local copy).
 - External authentication and transport, using whatever backing storage system desired (so you don't have to worry about configuring credentials just for this tool, and can publish to S3 or elsewhere).
 - Simplicity.

-Features:
+## Features

 - One motivation for this tool was to support versioning, publishing, and caching npm's `node_modules` directory, which is good replacement for a slow or unreliable `npm install` step (see below).
 - But it should work fine for any file or directory resource that sits in your git tree but you want to git-ignore it and reference it externally.
 - Configurable to use [`s4cmd`](https://github.com/bloomreach/s4cmd) or any other command-line tool to upload and download files to wherever you want in S3.
 - Configurable ways to manage versions, including one or more of:
   - Explicit (you the version to install)
   - Hashed (you say what file to hash to get the version id)
   - Command (you have Instaclone execute an arbitrary command, like `uname`, which means you can have different versions per platform type automatically)
 - Simple, clean internal format.
 The file cache is just a simple file tree that you can look at and clean up as you wish.
 Directories are archived as .zip files.
 - Good hygiene: All files, directories, and archives are created atomically, so that interruptions or problems never leave files in a partially complete state.
 - You can install items as symlinks (files or directories), hardlinks (files only), or fully copy (a little slower but still better than a download).
 - For symlink installs, one convenient detail is that the target of the symlink (in the cache) has the same name as the source, so symlinks still play nice with `..` paths like `../target/foo`.

-Example:
+## Example

-Here is a marginally self-explanatory `instaclone.yml` configuration, which you drop anywhere you want to publish or install files.
+Here is a marginally self-explanatory `instaclone.yml` configuration, which you drop anywhere you want and probably check into Git.
 You'd create as many files like this as you want in different directories, just making sure `remote_path`s are unique.

 ```yml